-- 2) Background material on Kuman and U.S. objectives in the country (five pages); and - 3) Memos describing and commenting on the proposal candidates are to present (16 pages).
+- 2) Background material on Kuman and U.S. objectives in the country (five pages); and - 3) Memos describing and commenting on the proposal candidates are to present (16 pages). - 4) Specific details in this material are subject to change.

 To conduct a practice session of the group exercise consisting of, for example, four candidates: